-Haleon is a global company with a unique portfolio of consumer health products, spanning nonprescription medicines, medical devices, cosmetics, and food and dietary supplements.
+Haleon is a global company with a unique portfolio of consumer health products, spanning non-prescription medicines, medical devices, cosmetics, and food and dietary supplements.
 Every year, millions of people trust Haleon with their everyday health due to the care we take in developing our products.
-People trust our brands because they know each product is grounded in trusted science and made with quality ingredients.
+People trust our brands because they know each product is grounded in trusted science and made with quality ingredients that data and science have shown to be safe and effective when used as directed.